isomerpages/moe-spectrasec/_i-am-a/Prospective Student.md

 ##### **Co-Curricular Activities**

-Co-Curricular Activities (CCA) is an important component of character education in Spectra Secondary School, and forms a part of the holistic, well-rounded education that we seek to provide our students.
+</p><p align="justify">Co-Curricular Activities (CCA) is an important component of character education in Spectra Secondary School, and forms a part of the holistic, well-rounded education that we seek to provide our students.

 &nbsp;**Objectives of CCA:**